-Identifying and categorizing AML sites was among the first objectives for the AML program at its outset, and many of the cost estimates contained in the federal e-AMLIS inventory were developed when the sites were initially inventoried in the early to mid 1980s.
-With time, the scale and depth of the AML problem has become better understood.
-However, it is in the nature of AML that previously unknown sites will continue to manifest (particularly those associated with abandoned underground mines) and that known sites will continue to degrade, both of which increase the number of sites and total cost to complete remaining AML reclamation work.
-With advancements in technology, the collection of more complete maps and mining records, and increased awareness and identification of these sites by local residents, many additional AML hazards have been identified and added to the AML inventory in the last few decades.
 As communities in AML-impacted regions expand outward, once isolated AML sites become higher priority as the danger they pose to public health and safety increases.
 Additionally, as remaining unreclaimed AML sites are periodically surveyed, cost estimates will generally increase due to inflation and updated understanding of reclamation requirements.
 Furthermore, estimating costs for water treatment projects is especially problematic due to the long-term requirements for the operation and maintenance of treatment systems constructed by AML programs.
 For all of these reasons, the AML inventory must be understood as a dynamic account of the AML problem in America.
-Based on the AML programs' experience with the AML inventory, we estimate that the true cost of remaining AML work may be as much as twice what is currently indicated.
-Based on Pennsylvania's own inventory of AML sites within our borders, we estimate that the cost of reclamation in Pennsylvania alone will be over \$5 billion.
+Based on the AML programs' experience with the AML inventory, we estimate that the true cost of remaining AML work may be higher than what is currently indicated.
+Based on Pennsylvania's inventory of AML sites within our borders, we estimate that the cost of reclamation in Pennsylvania alone will be over \$5 billion.

 The bottom line is that the impacts of AML are still extensive despite the progress that has been made.
-Significant additional funding is required for the AML programs' ongoing effort to contend with the wide variety of AML impacts and the adverse effect they have on coalfield communities.
+As a result, additional funding is required for the AML programs' ongoing effort to contend with the wide variety of AML impacts and the adverse effect they have on coalfield communities.